 The first step in planning your trip is to decide the starting point, where you want to go, and what day and time you want to travel.
-The RTA system map will help you determine which route or routes you will take.
-The Routes by Community can also help you determine the bus route(s) that serve several key locations throughout the county.

 Once you have determined the route(s) you need, follow these simple steps to plan your trip:

 1. On the route map, locate the beginning and ending point of your bus trip.